belated-ghost/UvA-Python-/Algorithms and Data Structures/README.md

 # UvA-Algorithms and Data Structures with Python
-Python course assignments made in UvA.
+Python assignments from Python course in UvA.
 Task descriptions provided in Jupyter notebook.
 Mainly created to train usage of classes and attributes, functions.